 Shallow groundwater assessment is out of the scope of this study.
-Seasonal fluctuations in precipitation, surface runoff from adjacent properties, or other on or offsite sources may increase moisture conditions; groundwater conditions can be expected to rise several feet seasonally depending on the time of year.
-Since shallow groundwater was not assessed as part of this study, a separate geotechnical study including subsurface exploration would be needed to assess this hazard.
+Seasonal fluctuations in precipitation, rapid snowmelt, surface runoff from adjacent properties, or other on or offsite sources may increase moisture conditions; groundwater conditions can be expected to rise several feet seasonally depending on the time of year.
+A trench was excavated within the subject site and to a depth of approximately 9 feet below existing grade.
+No water was observed at the time of our site visit.
+Groundwater potential will be evaluated and discussed further in the geotechnical study compiled for the subject site.